KKV9/ranger_mtpy/README.md

 git clone https://github.com/KKV9/ranger_mtpy
 ```
 # How to use
- Type `:mtp` in ranger to show mount menu.
+ Type `:mtp` in ranger to show the mount menu.
 In this menu you can press:

 - `j` or `arrow down` to move selection down
 - `k` or `arrow up` to move selection up